Home Inspections

 Infrared Investigation

-These infrared pictures in the Home Inspection report can have over 310,000 pixels with each pixel having a temperature associated with it.
-These high resolution thermographs can be manipulated by our technician to best highlight the problem areas.
+These infrared pictures in the home inspection report can have over 310,000 pixels, with each pixel having a temperature associated with it.
+These high-resolution thermographs can be manipulated by our technician to best highlight any areas of concern.

-In our reports our certified thermographer, Larry Tyler, interprets the infrared photos and gives recommendations based on his 35+ years experience in the construction industry.
+In our reports, our certified thermographer, Larry Tyler, interprets the infrared photos and gives recommendations based on his 45+ years of experience in the construction industry.

 Your “Problem” has a Solution with Infrared Thermography